sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 The result of this experiment is www.makemutcoins.com, a simple blog site for making in-game currency for Madden NFL.

 It's hosted for free, has content available via Global CDNs (thanks Netlify), media via Global CDNs (thanks Contentful) and APIs via Global CDNs (thanks Contentful).
-We've secured it via HTTPS and become very resilient to attack as it's only HTML hosted on Global CDNs.
-Editors and developers are also integrated into a continuous deployment model from the start.
+We've secured it via HTTPS and become very resilient to attack as it's only HTML hosted in the cloud.
+Editors and Developers are also integrated into a continuous deployment model from the start.

 The JAMstack is a compelling and modern web architecture.
 If you combine it with Contentful and Netlify, it's worth considering for your next web project.